christopher-besch/homepage/articles/31_linux_networking/linux_networking.md

 Boot scripts cannot help here.<br />
 The solution for such dynamic networking environments are network managers like NetworkManager or systemd-networkd.
 A network manager runs a userspace daemon in the background dynamically changing the kernel's network configuration to the changing network environment.
-Additionally, network managers provide a higher level of abstraction than the low-level iproute2 tools <Cite id="arch_network" />.
+Additionally, network managers provide a higher-level features like network profiles <Cite id="arch_network" />.

 While you configure systemd-networkd through configuration files <Cite id="arch_systemd_networkd" />, NetworkManager exposes a D-Bus API, which libnm connects to <Cite id="libnm" />. libnm, in turn, is how desktop managers like GNOME show the current network state.